As awesome as the city is there are SO many reasons to take a day trip from Prague.

 Scattered into the rustic and rolling landscape of Vysočina lay relics of the past.
 Countless castles, churches, walled towns, and towers have withstood the tests of time, serving as constant reminder of centuries long gone.
 Much of Vysočina’s past is either preserved or restored, and stands proudly on display amid the trappings of modern society.

-Vysočina is home to three UNESCO Heritage Sites.
+The Czech Republic has 12 incredible UNESCO sites and Vysočina is home to three of them.
 From the historic and tragic Jewish Quarter in Třebíč to the sprawling old town center of Telč, these Heritage Sites are a time capsules into various points of the past.

 All of this, and more, is a mere 90 minute car ride (or two hour bus ride) from Prague.
 Vysočina’s proximity to the capital make it an ideal area to explore for travelers and visitors who want to experience more of the Czech Republic than just its most famous city.
 And unlike a few more popular areas of the country, Vysočina is still relatively undiscovered by international tourists.
 Thus, the region offers travelers a chance of intimate exploration, and a mostly crowd-free experience.